 SHARIFF INGRAM

-Speakers Bureau Coordinator
+Speakers Bureau and Policy Coordinator

 pronouns: he/him

-Shariff fulfills requests to share YSRP’s mission by those most affected by youth incarceration using trauma-informed, valued-aligned processes, centering our client-partners in the work by giving them the opportunity to share their personal experiences with mass incarceration.
-In addition to facilitating requests from schools, organizations, media outlets, or anyone wanting to know about the work of YSRP, Sharif shares his personal story and that of other former juvenile lifers.
+Shariff fulfills requests to share YSRP’s mission by those most affected by youth incarceration using trauma-informed, values-aligned processes, centering our client-partners in the work by giving them the opportunity to share their personal experiences with mass incarceration.
+In addition to facilitating requests from schools, organizations, media outlets, or anyone wanting to know about the work of YSRP, Shariff shares his personal story and that of other former juvenile lifers.
 Incarcerated at age 15, Shariff himself was charged and convicted in adult court, and sentenced to a mandatory life sentence without any chance for parole.
-He served 23 years before being released after a US Supreme Court decision (Montgomery V. Louisiana) made retroactive an earlier decision in that court (Miller V. Alabama) that it was unconstitutional to sentence children to a mandatory life sentence without parole.
+He served 23 years before being released after a US Supreme Court decision (Montgomery V. Louisiana) made retroactive an earlier decision (Miller V. Alabama) that it was unconstitutional to sentence children to a mandatory life sentence without parole.

 Contact: singram@ysrp.org; 215-326-9791